The Red Tail Squadron

 Tuskegee airmen - Red Tails - Red Tail Squadron - Fighting 99th - 99th Pursuit Squadron

-In 1939, a new Appropriations bill was passed that designated funds for training African American air crew.
-Due to the restrictive nature and limitations of the selections procedure, admission did not seem promising to those African Americans who wished to enlist as military aviators.
+In 1939, a new Appropriations bill passed that designated funds for training African American aircrew.
+Due to the restrictive nature and limitations of the selection procedure, admission did not seem promising to those African Americans who wished to enlist as military aviators.

 The chances of an African American earning his wings were incredibly slim, yet they would not be deterred.
-In spite of the highly restrictive policies placed on pilot selection, the number received of qualified applicants, were far greater than expected.
+In spite of the highly restrictive policies placed on pilot selection, the number of qualified applicants were far greater than expected.

 As the WACO returned to the field after a short flight, the First Lady proclaimed to her pilot, “Well, you can fly all right”

 It would be an additional two years before the 99th was considered for combat duty.
-In April 1943, the 99th were deployed to North Africa where it joined the 33rd Fighter Group.
+In April 1943, the 99th was deployed to North Africa where they joined the 33rd Fighter Group.
 This assignment to a predominantly ground attack role prevented them from engaging in air-to-air combat.

 The 332nd Fighter Group now carried the assignment of escorting the Fifteenth Air Force heavy strategic bombing raids.
-In a short amount of time, the, "them negro pilots" came to be known by something else...the 332nd earned the nickname of “RED TAIL ANGELS” for their impressive combat records, courage under fire and the unmistakable crimson paint that covered the tail section of all of the unit’s aircraft.
+In a short amount of time, "Them negro pilots" came to be known by something else...the 332nd earned the nickname “RED TAIL ANGELS” for their impressive combat records, courage under fire and the unmistakable crimson paint that covered the tail section of all of the unit’s aircraft.

-During its operations in the European theatre, the Red Tails sucessfuly downed 111 aircraft, including 3 Me262 jets, and destroying over 150 enemy aircraft on the ground.
+During its operations in the European theatre, the Red Tails successfully downed 111 aircraft, including 3 Me262 jets, and destroyed over 150 enemy aircraft on the ground.
 In addition to this, the Tuskeegee pilots claimed 148 enemy aircraft damaged, 950 railcars, and trucks, including the sinking of 40 small vessels, and one destroyer disabled, all in over 15,533 sorties flown.

 Although untrue that the 99th never lost a bomber, the reality is not much less impressive.
 In the total escort missions flown by the coloured pilots of the Red Tails…only 26 bombers were lost to enemy aircraft while under their watch.